bleaktwig/yuadrem-wiki/docs/kins/hume.md

 The qulbaba were the second to emigrate, and settled on the tropical islands of the [Qul Archipelago](../geography/westlands.md#qul-archipelago).
 Here they separated into a myriad of chiefdoms, claiming the islands and many nearby territories.
 While they never achieved complete cooperation between chiefs, they became known as the Jenkash Empire<!-- TODO.
 Link. --> at their maximum expansion.

 <!-- TODO.
 Update this. -->
-Apart from the [Fesh Peninsula](../isolas/fesh_peninsula/index.md), the only other isolas known to exist are the [Steldan Isola](../isolas/steldan_isola/index.md), the [Krugghom Heights](../isolas/krugghom/index.md), and the Coldmist Isola<!-- TODO.
-Link. -->.
-These three are part of Krudzal.
-Inside Fesh, thulkraka from Gronselar conquered the easternmost peninsula, establishing their nation in territories claimed from Ushpavam<!-- TODO.
+Inside the Fesh Peninsula, thulkraka from Gronselar conquered the easternmost peninsula, establishing their nation in territories claimed from Ushpavam<!-- TODO.
 Link. -->.
 Some qulbaba from the Dentralin Chiefdom<!-- TODO.
 Link. --> also  settled the region, becoming part of the Sumi of Fremit<!-- TODO.
 Link. --> and establishing temples in the Saefel Canyon<!-- TODO.
 Link. -->.

 The dratl were the last to leave the grasp of Et.
 They migrated to the desert of Zoedrem, also separating into chiefdoms.
 Not many of them remain, but some did enter the Fesh Peninsula traveling together with the bughna.